CodeforKarlsruhe/kdg19/README.md

 Adjust the .htaccess file to your webserver configuration

 ## Database
-initialise the database from the template like.
+initialise the database from the template as shown below.
 Make sure you have the proper access rights.
 Update name, user and password according to your host installation.
+YOu might also need to change the dabase name in shared hosting environments.
+Don't forget to update the ini file as well.

 ```
 mysql -p < kdg_structure.sql